mrrusof/mrrusof.github.io/_posts/2016-02-14-adjacent-coins.markdown

 # Summary

-From the start, I had the impression that a solution to the problem involved ranking the coins and selecting the highest rank.
+The first time I tried to solve the problem, I had the impression that a solution involved ranking the coins and selecting the highest rank.
 So I created the two ranking rules.
-My biggest obstacle was figuring how to apply the rules to sequences of any lenght.
-The solution crystallized when I figured that I could handle sequences of length 1, length 2, and the rest separately.
-Then I figured that I only had to distinguish between sequences of length 1 and the rest.
+During my second attempt, my biggest obstacle was figuring how to apply the rules to sequences of any length.
+Then, I figured that I could handle sequences of length 1, length 2, and the rest separately.
+Afterwards, I figured that I only had to handle sequences of length 1 and the rest.

 What was your experience trying to solve the problem?
 Let me know in the comments.